Parks and open spaces in Oslo: 1865–1916: Refuge from the city

 The park around Sagene kirke was ready in 1893.
 A minor park in what is currently known as Ruinparken was ready in 1872, the first park that indicated the medieval part of the city.

 Around 1865 the architect Georg Andreas Bull sketched a general plan for Grünerløkka.
 One owner and one architect for the whole area turned out as a good solution concerning parks.
 Three spacious parks were planned in the otherwise densely populated area.
 Whole blocks assigned to parks were inspired by the renovation of Paris.
-Birkelunden and Olaf Ryes plass, laid out in 1882 and 1890, became two very popular parks, favourably viewed also today.
+Birkelunden and Olaf Ryes plass, laid out in 1882 and 1890, became two very popular parks.
 Schous plass at the southern perimeter of the area was ready in 1916.
 This gave together with the 1915 construction of parks along the river Akerselva the inhabitants of Grünerløkka good access to green areas.

 Kampen park was opened in 1888, on a height with a water reservoir.
 The view, the exciting terrain and the cavern with water where children could play were reasons for the popularity of this classic park.
 The nearby Vålerenga park was created in the years 1903–1916.
-It had the Vålerenga church in its center and a good view of Lodalen.
+It had the Vålerenga church in its center and views of Lodalen.

 Bjølsenparken was laid out in 1900 on a part of the garden belonging to Søndre Bjølsen mansion, known for its linden alley along the ridge of the park.
 A large area west of the park has been assigned allotment gardening from 1912.
 Grønland park, surrounding the main prison Botsfengselet, sometimes called Botsparken, was opened in 1913.

 Stensparken was the only major new park on the western part of the city in this period and was constructed on a hill that had been used to dump garbage.
 The height Korpehaugen (Blåsen) is an untouched part of nature within the park.
 The park was constructed in landscape style from 1890 and was finished during the Second World War.
 The Fagerborg Church is in the southern part of the park.